-A simple Chicken Popcorn recipe made of bite-size chicken breasts tenderized in homemade buttermilk then deep-fried until crispy and juicy.
+A simple Chicken Popcorn recipe made of bite-size chicken breasts tenderized in homemade buttermilk and then deep-fried until crispy and juicy.

-It doesn’t pop and it does it have any corn in the ingredients either.
+It doesn't pop and it does it have any corn in the ingredients either.
 But I think it is the cutest name for fried bite-size fried chicken, next to chicken nuggets I supposed.
-Call it whatever you like but this can easily become a family favorite—snack for little kids and munchies big kid’s game night.
+Call it whatever you like but this can easily become a family favorite—snack for little kids and munchies on big kid's game night.

 Tender and juicy Chicken Popcorn: how to make it

 Using simple ingredients that you probably already have in your pantry, making Chicken popcorn is super easy.
 And because they're bite-size, cooking time is quick too!

 - Buttermilk - a not-so-secret ingredient that not only tenderizes the meat but makes them juicy too.
 Marinate the chicken pieces for a minimum of 2 hours and no longer than 6 hours.
 Overnight marination will make the meat too mushy.